CONCERN: Impact of industrial wind development in the KANSAS FLINT HILLS.

 • Where are the geological and environmental studies that reflect how hundreds of lighted turbines will affect our communities, livestock, wildlife, birds, underground water, and the last of the Tallgrass Prairie?

-• Do we really want to say goodbye to the spectacular views of the Flint Hills, where you can still see the same unobstructed vistas that Zebulon Pike saw when he explored this vast, flinty upland in 1806?
+• Do we really want to say goodbye to the spectacular views of the Flint Hills, where you can still see the same unobstructed vistas that Zebulon Pike saw when he explored this vast, rocky upland in 1806?

-• Do we jeopardize the wildlife habitat and the already diminishing prairie chicken population which is already close to being named an "endangered species"?
+• Do we jeopardize the wildlife habitat and the diminishing prairie chicken population which is already close to being named an "endangered species"?

 • Are we willing to let the eerie drone of gigantic 400-500 foot tall wind turbines dominate the sights and sounds of the Flint Hills?